DEER-VEHICLE COLLISIONS INCREASE IN THE FALL

-- Use your brights: After dark, use high beams when there’s no opposing traffic.
+- Use your bright lights: After dark, use high beams when there’s no opposing traffic.
 High beams illuminate the eyes of deer on or near a roadway and provide greater motorist reaction time.
 Don’t rely solely on high beams to deter collisions.

 - Expect more than one: If you see a deer on or near a roadway, expect others to follow.

-- Wear your seat belt: It’s required by state law.
-Drive at a safe, sensible speed for conditions.
+- Wear your seat belt: As required by state law and drive at a safe, sensible speed for conditions.